filiph/filiphnet/src/flutter-performance/pages/040 Amdahl's law.md

 Now, don't get me wrong: every improvement is an improvement, and sometimes you have no choice but to optimize by tiny fractions here and there.

 It's just really, _really_ important to always have Amdahl's law in mind.
-Whenever you optimize, or even just start thinking about optimizing, have a rough idea of the value of ${\text{time}}_{\text{optimized}}$.
+Whenever you optimize, or even just start thinking about optimizing, have a rough idea of the value of $t_{\text{opt}}$.
 Are you optimizing something that takes 50% of the overall execution time?
 10%?
 1%?
 Less?

 ## Microbenchmarks suck